isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution401.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-8000
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Company Name:Firstcom Solutions Pte Ltd
-Web URL: www.firstcom.com.sg
-Contact Hotline: 68484984
-Contact Email: sales@firstcom.com.sg
+Mandatory Specification:
+- Unit is programmable for convection, steam, and combination cooking.
+- Minimum capacity: 5 trays (GN 1/1)

 ### Contact Information
 N.A.